whizzr/helm-charts/README.md

 # helm-charts

-This repo serves as a Helm chart registry - uses a Git action to generate the tar.gz and Git pages to serve them.
+This repo serves as a Helm chart registry - uses a Git Action to generate the tar.gz and Git pages to serve them.

 ## Usage
 ### Consuming charts